SuhailAhmedSayyed/BMI/README.txt

 ##DESCRIPTION
 1.Its a simple application showing functionality of weight.
-2.It checks your weight according to age,height and weight .
+2.It checks your bmi according to age,height and weight .
 3.It tells whether you are normal ,Underweight or Overweight.

 ##WORKING